England’s six-day hike that offers you vistas, history and a slice of rural life

 For years, British engineers and highway workers patched the convulsed rural road, finally giving up and closing it to vehicle traffic in 1979.

-“It looks like lava flowing down the hill,” Bob said as we made our way past sections of broken concrete, some more than 2 feet thick.
+“It looks like lava flowing down the hill,” Bob said as we made our way past sections of broken concrete, some more than two feet thick.

 The Broken Road ends at the start of the stone and flagstone steps leading to the top of Mam Tor.
 Several hang gliders were taking off nearby, soaring and landing in a parking lot.